a455jldvmsrwll1a/pen-steer/README.md

 =========
 Use a drawing tablet, or something similar, as a steering wheel.

-Available for Linux and ~~Windows~~ (WIP).
+Available for Linux and Windows (WIP).

-**Notice: not very usable right now.
+**Notice: somewhat useable but unpolished.
 Read on for more info.**

 ![screenshot](resources/screenshot.png)
 ---------

 ## Why?
 Mouse steering is alright ([Euro Truck Simulator 2](https://eurotrucksimulator2.com/), etc.), but I wanted to see if it would be practical to use a drawing tablet.
-Surprisingly, it's not that bad.
+Surprisingly, it's not that bad; it does take a bit of practice to draw a circle at the centre.
 I would still use an actual wheel if I could afford one, though.

 As far as I know, there isn't anything else like this (or I didn't search enough), so I made this.
-Though, I am definitely not the first person to try something like this.
+Though, I am probably not the first person to try something like this.

 This Rust application is not my first attempt, I wrote the initial prototype in C and a cursed bunch of `ioctl()`s.